-The Risk Committee is responsible for assisting the Board in providing objective non-executive oversight of the implementation and operation of the Credit Union's risk management, taking into account the Credit Union's Risk Appetite Statement, the overall business strategy and management expertise.
+The Risk Committee comprises 4 non-executive directors.
+The responsibilities of the Risk Committee are to assist the Board in providing objective non-executive oversight of the implementation and operation of the Credit Union's risk management, taking into account the Credit Union's Risk Appetite Statement, the overall business strategy and management expertise.
 This includes the establishment, implementation, review and monitoring of risk systems and policies for the following:

 - Market and Investment Rate Risk;

-- Liquidity and Funding Risk;
+- · Liquidity and Funding Risk;

 - Credit Risk;

 - Insurance Risk;

 - Risks arising from the Credit Union's strategic objectives and business plans;

-- Fraud Risk;
+- Fraud Risk:

 - Data Risk (security and data integrity);

 - Reputational Risk;

 - Operational Risk; and

 - Other risks that in isolation or in combination with different risks may have a material impact on the Credit Union.